Testamentary Trusts

 Protecting Vulnerable Beneficiaries

-Testamentary trusts are especially useful when beneficiaries are minors, have disabilities, or may be vulnerable to financial exploitation.
+Testamentary trusts are especially useful in the instance that beneficiaries are minors, have disabilities, or may be vulnerable to financial exploitation.

 • The trustee can manage the funds on behalf of the beneficiary.